horthbynorthwest/CV/README.md

  - Responsible for a budget of £1.2 million
  - Hourly adjustments to accommodate shifting filming schedule.
 Some examples include:
 	 - The first shot has changed and needing to react efficiently to the news to get what is needed done within the time remaining.
-	 - The shooting schedule has changed and we need to book dancers for additional days that have not been budgeted or checked for.
+	 - The shooting schedule has changed and we needed to book dancers for additional days that have not been budgeted or checked for.
 	 - The weather is bad so we're changing the order of what we're shooting.
 The dancers you have coming in at 2pm are now needed to be in at 11am.
 It's 9:00am.